StevenDavisTechNotes/MultiRepoNavigator/roadmap.md

 - There is an open checkbox to open the SourceFile
 - If open, there are 0 or more FunctionHeads displayed below the SourceFile

+## Display Function

+- Each Function component displays the function name and import statement
+  - Includes a copy-to-clipboard button
+- Below the Function display an indented series of related FunctionHead components
+- There is are buttons:
+  - A Sync button to apply changes to all related function implementations
+  - A Refresh button

 ## Display Function Head

-- Each FunctionHead component displays the function name and import statement
+- Each FunctionHead component displays the function name and arguments
+  - Includes a copy-to-clipboard button
 - Below the Function Head display an indented series of related FunctionImpl components
 - There is are buttons:
   - A Sync button to apply changes to all related function implementations